prisma/prisma/docs/getting-started.md

 ### Database selection

-Later, the wizard asks you which kind of database you want to use with Photon/Lift.
+Later, the wizard asks you which kind of database you want to use with Prisma Client JS/Lift.
 Currently, the following databases are supported:

 - **SQLite**
 - **MySQL**